ibm-cloud-docs/cloud-activity-tracker/how-to/config_cli.md

     ```
     {: codeblock}

-    where *Command* is the name of a CLI command, for example, *session*.
+    Where *Command* is the name of a CLI command, for example, *session*.

 4. Get help on the command and identify the supported subcommands.
 Run the following command: